 The team around the European Center for Social Finance has a long track record in the field working on academic papers, policy reviews and practical manuals.

-A recent book published by Wolfgang Spiess-Knafl and Barbara Scheck on Impact Investing provides a comprehensive overview about the market, financial instruments and the associated impact assessment for interested practitioners and academics.
+A book published by Wolfgang Spiess-Knafl and Barbara Scheck on Impact Investing provides a comprehensive overview about the market, financial instruments and the associated impact assessment for interested practitioners and academics.
 Specifically, it introduces the concept of impact investing within the broader field of social finance as well as the relevant actors, present current financing instruments and the various tools to assess the impact of the investing strategy.

 CSR und Corporate Volunteering: Mitarbeiterengagement für gesellschaftliche Belange.
 Springer-Verlag, 2017.
 Link.